Main Page and Moving Map

 ../_images/ic_airplanemode_active.png

-This control is shown when the app is not connected to a traffic data receiver.
-A click opens the traffic receiver status page.
+Open the traffic receiver status page.
+Only visible when the app is not connected to a traffic data receiver.

 Moving Map